Runalyze/admin-docs/update.rst

 6. Run ``refactor-equipment.php`` via command line or browser.

-7. Remember to remove your credentials from ``refactor-equipemtn.php`` afterwards.
+7. Remember to remove your credentials from ``refactor-equipment.php`` afterwards.

 Common problems
 ----------------